It’s no secret that the Hollywood Comet loves musicals.

 Set in the Bavarian Alps, small town teacher Karl Roder (Montgomery) is in love with Sieglinde Lessing (Lang), who is the daughter of composer Dr. Walter Lessing (Shean).
 The two meet a quarreling acting couple- Bruno Mahler (Boles) and primadona Frieda Hotzfelt (Swanson).
 Bruno and Frieda take advantage of Karl and Sieglinde to make each other jealous.
 Bruno makes Sieglinde the lead in a new operetta, leaving Karl despondent.

 -The “Music in the Air” was originally a Broadway musical.
 It opened at the Alvin Theatre in New York City on Nov.
 8, 1932, and ran for 342 performances.

--Directorial debut of Joe May in America.
-May started his film career in Germany in 1910, but fled in 1934 when the Nazis started to take power.
+-The directorial debut of Joe May in America.
+May started his film career in Germany in 1910 but fled in 1934 when the Nazis started to take power.

 -Actor Douglass Montgomery was dubbed by Dave O’Brien